nkarasiak/MuseoToolBox/docs/source/auto_examples/crossValidation/LeaveOneSubGroupOut.rst

 Differences with sklearn
 -------------------------------------------
-Sklearn do not use subgroups
+Sklearn do not use subgroups (only groups), so no hierarchical dependances.
-as MuseoToolBox use one group per Y label